Edinburgh-Genome-Foundry/Flametree/README.rst

    :target: https://travis-ci.org/Edinburgh-Genome-Foundry/Flametree
    :alt: Travis CI build status

-Flametree is a Python library providing a simple syntax for handling file trees (no boilerplate, no ``os.path.join``, ``os.listdir`` etc.), which works the same way for different file systems.
+Flametree is a Python library providing a simple syntax for handling files and folders (no boilerplate, no ``os.path.join``, ``os.listdir`` etc.), which works the same way for different file systems.